 - Gas Powered Water Heater: Gas water heaters are the ones which run on gas – both on liquefied petroleum gas (LPG) and liquefied natural gas (LNG).
 They get their supply through gas pipelines and gas cylinders.
 If you have access to natural gas, it can be a very fuel-efficient and cost-effective way to go.
 This type of water heater uses a gas burner at the bottom of the tank to heat it, with a vent or a kind of chimney that allows the carbon dioxide and water vapour to be released outdoors.
 A gaslighter or an electric spark produces the flame automatically.
 Gas-powered heaters cost more than electric heaters but are more efficient to operate.

 - Instant Electric/Gas Powered heater: They work on the principles of a heat exchanger.
 A heat exchanger is a device that transfers heat from one source to another just like in your air conditioner, and refrigerator.
-In the case of instant electric powered heaters, it transfers heat generated by electric coils to the water, while in gas-powered instant heaters it transfers heat generated by the gas burner to the water that comes out of your faucet.
+In the case of instant electric powered heaters, it transfers heat generated by electric coils to the water, while in gas-powered instant heaters it transfers heat generated by the burner to the water that comes out of your faucet.
 The exchanger is activated by the incoming flow of water.
 So when the hot water tap is turned on, the incoming water circulates through the activated exchanger, which heats the cold water to your pre-set temperature.

 Choosing a brand or manufacturer of water heater:

 Once you’ve decided on the fuel type and figured out what size of the water heater storage that will be enough for your hot water needs, you have to decide on the brand and the manufacturer.
+We suggest you go with the brand which offers better customer service and trust besides having built-in features of safety, longevity, and economy.

 Why you should choose Jaquar Water Heaters?